 Software running on or transferred from csulbsharklab.com will be referred to as the “client” or “front-end”

 The roles of “User” and “Administrator” is defined by the csulbsharklab.com software and documentation.

-References

-“VR2C wired acoustic receiver”, submitted on 2012-09-17
+Real-Time-Mode (RTM) refers to the presentation of data as it comes into the server from the receiver and may or not utilize Real Time Mode 0 on the receiver hardware.

 Functional Requirements